awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

-## Run AWS IoT Greengrass in a Docker Container<a name="gg-docker-support"></a>
+## Run AWS IoT Greengrass in a Docker container<a name="gg-docker-support"></a>

 AWS IoT Greengrass provides a Dockerfile and Docker images that make it easier for you to run the AWS IoT Greengrass Core software in a Docker container\.
-For more information, see [AWS IoT Greengrass Docker Software](what-is-gg.md#gg-docker-download)\.
+For more information, see [AWS IoT Greengrass Docker software](what-is-gg.md#gg-docker-download)\.

 **Note**
 You can also run a Docker application on a Greengrass core device\.
 To do so, use the [Greengrass Docker application deployment connector](docker-app-connector.md)\.

-## Run AWS IoT Greengrass in a Snap<a name="gg-snap-support"></a>
+## Run AWS IoT Greengrass in a snap<a name="gg-snap-support"></a>

 <a name="snap-ggc-v1.8-only"></a>Currently, AWS IoT Greengrass snap software is available for AWS IoT Greengrass core version 1\.8 only\.